 India’s consumer price index

-The Reserve Bank of India (or RBI) refers to the consumer price inflation (or CPI) when it talks about inflation.
-However, it does keep an eye out for the wholesale price index (or WPI) as well.
+The Reserve Bank of India’s (or RBI) primary gauge of measuring inflation is the consumer price inflation (or CPI).
+In India, another measure of inflation, the wholesale price index (or WPI), assumes importance as well.
 To learn more about these measures of inflation, please refer to India’s different inflation measures—WPI versus CPI.